ACADEMIC YEAR A list of important dates and deadlines for the academic period beginning in September and ending at the end of the following August.

 BURSARY Non-repayable award assigned on the basis of assessed financial need.
 Due to limited bursary funding, UBC students are expected to exhaust other sources of assistance, including government student loans and grants, before seeking help through most UBC bursary programs.

 BUS LOOP is a main starting/stopping point for a group of buses.
 There are several bus loops throughout Vancouver.
-The one at UBC is located next to McInnes Field, behind the SUB.
+The one at UBC is located next to the new Aquatic Centre, behind the SUB.

 CONTINUING STUDIES UBC Offers non-credit courses and non-credit certificate programs.
 Administers preparatory writing and math courses.
 The English Language Institute is also part of Continuing Studies.